Skip to main content Skip to navigation Skip to footer

 • The CLI asks: “what’s the current value?”

-1. Silent rotation: an agent without prior access to $OLD cannot replace it with a value of its own.
+1. Silent rotation: a caller (agent or human) without prior access to $OLD cannot replace it with a value of its own.

 2. Exfiltration via probing: the digest response never contains plaintext; even a compromised audit log shows expected abc12345…, got deadbeef…, not the underlying values.